-Gut Reaction is a research project that brings together data from thousands of people across the UK to help scientists carry out research to improve the lives of people living with Crohn’s and Colitis, faster.
-We are working closely with the Gut Reaction team to keep the patient perspective at the heart of the project, one of our research champions supports this project.
+Gut Reaction is a research project that brings together data from thousands of people across the UK to help scientists carry out research to improve the lives of people living with Crohn’s and Colitis.
+We are working closely with the Gut Reaction team to keep the patient perspective at the heart of the project.
+Our research champion Kathleen Bone supports this project.
 Find out more on our Gut Reaction information page.

-Fatigue, pain, and urgency can be big problems for many people living Crohn’s and Colitis, even when they aren’t having a flare.
-IBD BOOST aims to develop and test psychological management tools to relieve these life-changing, chronic symptoms and improving quality of life.
+Fatigue, pain, and urgency can be big problems for many people living with Crohn’s and Colitis, even when they aren’t having a flare.
+IBD BOOST aims to develop and test psychological management tools to relieve these life-changing, chronic symptoms and improve quality of life.

-Crohn’s & Colitis UK are partners in IBD BOOST to make sure the needs and priorities of people with Crohn’s and Colitis are represented at each stage of the project.
-Moreover, we funded a preliminary research project by Professor Christine Norton and Dr Louise Sweeney which has underpinned the planning of IBD BOOST.
+We are partners in IBD BOOST to make sure the needs and priorities of people with Crohn’s and Colitis are represented at each stage of the project.
+We also funded a preliminary research project by Professor Christine Norton and Dr Louise Sweeney, which has underpinned the planning of IBD BOOST.

 The IBD BOOST project began in 2017 and is due to complete at the end of 2022.
 During this time, it will:

-- Start by taking a survey of people with IBD, that Crohn’s & Colitis UK will help distribute, to see if a symptom management tool would be useful.
+- Start by taking a survey of people with IBD, that we will help distribute, to see if a symptom management tool would be useful.

 - Produce the interactive online symptom management programme, based on a nurse-led algorithm developed from scientific psychological research.
-This will then be systematically tested and, if it can help people with Crohn’s and Colitis, used as a treatment tool in the clinic.
+This will then be systematically tested and, if it can help people with Crohn’s and Colitis, used as a treatment tool.

 You can find out more about IBD BOOST on their website.